EF takes next sustainability step at DFO Essendon

 Last year Essendon Fields proudly reported it had offset 100 per cent of the carbon emissions from the lighting on its airport runways, taxiways and aprons.
 Essendon Fields now looks to the future to determine the next initiative that will further reduce the environmental impact of its lighting, which remains a critical and necessary safety feature of maintaining an airport, and supports urban regeneration plans and reducing the overall carbon footprint for the airport.

 With 1 million litres of rainwater storage currently the capacity, Essendon Fields looks to increase this to 1.5 million litres, and careful consideration will go towards the incorporation of water sensitive urban design initiatives into new development.
 Rooftop solar PV panels will continue to roll out as well, which will create significant power supply to feed back into the EF embedded network.
-1,242 panels have been installed, with the intent to grow to 1500-2000 panels and a long-term view to generate over 50% of the electricity needs for the park from a renewable resource.
+1,242 panels have been installed, with the intent to grow this figure over the long-term to significantly boost the generation and use of renewable energy onsite.

 For more information about the commitment to sustainability at Essendon Fields please visit: https://ef.com.au/about-us/sustainability/